strongloop/strong-globalize/README.md

 - `rootPath` : {`string`} App's root directory full path.
 Every client must set its root directory where `package.json` and `intl` directory exist.
 All resources under this directory including dependent modules are loaded in runtime.  `SetRootDir` must be called once and only once.

 ## `SG.SetDefaultLanguage(lang)`
 - `lang` : {`string`} (optional) Language ID such as de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant.
 If omitted, `strong-globalize` tries to use the OS language, then falls back to 'en'  It must be called at least once.
 Can be called multiple times.

+`strong-globalize` uses the language code in a form of a combination of ISO 639-1 language code and ISO 15924 script code such as `zh-Hans` for Chinese - Han (Simplified variant).

 ## `SG.SetHtmlRegex(regex, regexHead, regexTail)`
 - `regex` : {`RegExp`} to extract the whole string out of the HTML text